timruffles/values/README.md

 ## Mixin

-Rather than requiring you to use a subclassing mechanism, Values.js exposes functions that allow you to compose your own value objects. `vo.memoizedConstructor` is used fulfil the value equality semantics and `vo.set` sets the field values immutably, also adding the [`derive`](#derive) non-enumerable method.
+Rather than requiring you to use a subclassing mechanism, Values.js exposes functions that allow you to compose your own value objects and setup their construcotr and prototype as usual. `vo.memoizedConstructor` is used fulfil the value equality semantics and `vo.set` sets the field values immutably, also adding the [`derive`](#derive) non-enumerable method.

 ```javascript
 var Period = function Period() {